ros2/ros2_documentation/source/Contributing-To-ROS.rst

 * Support people with working through the tutorials, starting with `First steps with ROS <https://docs.ros.org/en/lyrical/First-Steps.html>`_

-* Be part of our community on social media: <Placeholder link to ROS sm channel(s)>
+* Be part of our community on social media: <Placeholder: LINK TO LIST OF SOCIALS TO BE PROVIDED>
-  (QUESTION FOR THE REVIEWER: Can we link to Open Robotics / ROS social media channels?)

 Become an OSRA member
 ---------------------

 Becoming an OSRA member lets you influence the organization's direction, collaborate with a wider community, and contribute more directly to the growth and impact of our projects.

-Learn more about becoming an OSRA member https://osralliance.org/
+`Learn more about OSRA <https://osralliance.org/>`_ and about `becoming a member <https://osralliance.org/membership/>`_